Fast gradient-free optimization of excitations in variational quantum eigensolvers: Introduction

-So-called \emph{quantum-aware} optimizers pose a promising alternative since they leverage problem-specific knowledge to navigate the energy landscape more efficiently.
+\emph{Quantum-aware} optimizers, defined as those that leverage problem-specific knowledge and properties of the quantum system to be optimized, pose a promising alternative.
+In contrast to optimizers that treat the quantum system as a \emph{black box} (e.g., the ones listed above), they utilize this information to navigate the energy landscape more efficiently.
 A prominent example is the \emph{Rotosolve} optimization method \cite{ostaszewski_StructureOptimizationParameterized_2021}, which was simultaneously proposed under the term \emph{Sequential Minimal Optimization} (SMO) \cite{nakanishi_SequentialMinimalOptimization_2020} , as well as analogously mentioned in Refs. \cite{parrish_JacobiDiagonalizationAnderson_2019,vidal_CalculusParameterizedQuantum_2018}.
-Rotosolve globally optimizes parameterized operators based on the closed form of the energy landscape, thus leveraging the operator-specific properties to significantly reduce the required quantum resources \cite{ostaszewski_StructureOptimizationParameterized_2021}.
+Rotosolve globally optimizes parameterized operators individually based on the closed form of the energy landscape slice, thus leveraging the operator-specific properties to significantly reduce the required quantum resources \cite{ostaszewski_StructureOptimizationParameterized_2021}.
 This provides an efficient alternative to gradient-based optimization.
 However, the type of parameterized operators or gates incorporated in the ansatz must be compatible with the quantum-aware optimizer.
 The applicability of Rotosolve is limited to unitaries with self-inverse generators, e.g., (Pauli) rotation gates, although generalizations were suggested \cite{wierichs_GeneralParametershiftRules_2022}.
 While the more complicated unitaries relevant for quantum chemistry applications can be decomposed into fixed entangling gates and parameterized rotations \cite{barkoutsos_QuantumAlgorithmsElectronic_2018}, Rotosolve's performance degrades as it then overestimates the required number of energy evaluations.
+While these gradient-free optimizers, like their gradient-based counterparts, are generally only guaranteed to converge to a local optimum, empirical evidence demonstrates their effectiveness across various applications \cite{nakanishi_SequentialMinimalOptimization_2020,ostaszewski_StructureOptimizationParameterized_2021,parrish_JacobiDiagonalizationAnderson_2019,vidal_CalculusParameterizedQuantum_2018}.
+Variations of these optimizers, such as Free-Axis or Free-Quaternion Selection \cite{watanabe_OptimizingParameterizedQuantum_2021,watanabe_OptimizingParameterizedQuantum_2023,wada_SimulatingTimeEvolution_2022,wada_SequentialOptimalSelections_2024,kurogi_OptimizingParameterizedControlled_2024} and the Unitary Block Optimization Scheme \cite{slattery_UnitaryBlockOptimization_2022} further support their utility.